13 Things to Do in Brooklyn NYC

 Views from DUMBO| ©Hellotickets

-When you arrive in DUMBO, the first thing you want to do is take a long walk and lose yourself in its streets.
-You'll be struck by how it has maintained the perfect combination of old industrial architecture and cobblestone floors, where the old train tracks are still visible, with the more modern design and luxury spaces that can be seen in the neighbourhood.
+You'll be struck by how the perfect combination of old industrial architecture and cobblestone streets, where the old train tracks are still visible, has been preserved alongside the most modern design and luxury spaces in the neighbourhood.

 What to see in DUMBO?